Reporter Blues

-Reporter Blues (レポーターブルース, Repōtā Burūsu) is an Italian-Japanese animation television series written by Marco Pagot and Gi Pagot and directed by Kenji Kodama.
+Reporter Blues (レポーターブルース, Repōtā Burūsu) is an Italian-Japanese animated television series written by Marco Pagot and Gi Pagot and directed by Kenji Kodama.
 It consists of 52 half-hour episodes.
 The first season was aired in France in 1991.
 The second season was aired in 1996.

 The show was co-produced by RAI, Seoul Movie and Tokyo Movie Shinsha.

 Plot

 France, 1920s or 1930s.
 A beautiful redhead, Antoinette “Tony” Dubois, becomes a journalist at La Voix de Paris.
 Tony has two passions: her cat Filippon and her saxophone which she uses to play jazz or blues.
 With her teammate the photographer Alain Pichet, Tony begins to frequent high society and cover important events.
 This is how she notices Madame Lapin, a rich woman at the head of a huge criminal cartel.
 Tony and Alain begin to investigate her activities to capture her.
 During their investigations, Tony and Alain will experience adventures in the four corners of Paris (at the Louvre, on the Eiffel Tower, at the Opéra Garnier), on the Normandy, aboard the Orient-Express, in Spain and even in America and meet many personalities of the time (Al Capone, Johnny Weissmuller, Coco Chanel, etc.).